Engee documentation

 Usage

-• y = txfilter(X) - applies pulse shaping by interpolating the input signal with a raised cosine FIR filter.
-The output is the interpolated values of the signal.
+• y = txfilter(X) — Applies pulse shaping by interpolating the input signal using an elevated cosine FIR filter.
+Interpolated signal values are obtained at the output.

 Example: